CHAPTER 3

 d.
 All other criminal violations shall have a mandatory minimum sentence of forty-five (45) days in jail without the option of electronic home detention, and the minimum penalty shall be one thousand dollars ($1,000), not including costs, court costs, fees, and assessments.

-4. Penalties Against The Person In Control: A person in control shall ensure that its rental property is not used for criminal conduct.
+4. Penalties Against The Person In Control: A person in control of a premises, including but not limited to landlords, property owners, business owners, and property managers, shall ensure that the premises, rental or leased property is not used for criminal conduct.
 The failure to eliminate or prevent chronic criminal conduct or chronic criminal use of a premises committed by a tenant, guest, owner or a person in charge on premises may result in a criminal citation to the owner and/or person in control.
-If a person in control is notified by the City or by law enforcement that criminal conduct has occurred on the premises, the person in control shall take reasonable steps to reduce the likelihood that criminal conduct will reoccur on the premises.
+A person in control of a premises is presumed to know what is occurring in, on, or around the premises.
+Additional notice is not required.
+However, if a person in control is notified by the City or by law enforcement that criminal conduct has occurred on the premises, the person in control shall take reasonable steps to reduce the likelihood that criminal conduct will reoccur on the premises.

 a.
 When possible, notification should include the following: